-- Click on the "Users" tab, click on "User Manager", click on the Enter the information requested on the "Add School User" page.
+- Click on the "Users" tab, click on "User Manager", click on the in the upper right hand corner to add Coaches and Assistant Coaches.
+Enter the information requested on the "Add School User" page.
 Choose "Active" to provide the coach with access to CIFSSHome or "Inactive" for directory purposes only.
 Choose Yes or No to give the coach access to all sport, click Submit.